-The Group's financial instruments that use Level 3 inputs to measure fair value were "financial assets measured at fair value through other comprehensive income - equity investments".
+The Group's financial instruments that use Level 3 inputs to measure fair value were "financial assets measured at fair value through profit or loss - private fund" and "financial assets measured at fair value through other comprehensive income - equity investments".

-Most of the Group's financial instruments that use level 3 inputs to measure fair value have multiple significant unobservable inputs.
-There is no correlation existence among the significant unobservable inputs of equity investments that have no active markets because they were independent of each other.
+Most of the Group's financial instruments and privately offered funds that use level 3 inputs to measure fair value have multiple significant unobservable inputs.
+There is no correlation existence among the significant unobservable inputs of equity investments and private funds that have no active markets because they were independent of each other.